abrasive/shairport/README.md

 **System V and `systemd`**

-At the time of writing, there are two general systems for automatically starting programs automatically at startup: "System V" or `systemd`.
+At the time of writing, there are two widely-used systems for automatically starting programs automatically at startup: "System V" and `systemd`.
+(There are others, but they are not considered here.)
 To see if the `systemd` process is running on your system, enter the following command:

 `ps aux | grep systemd | grep -v grep`

-On a system using `systemd` (this is a Raspberry Pi running Raspbian Jessie) you'll get many lines containing `systemd`, for example:
+On a system using `systemd` (this is from a Raspberry Pi running Raspbian Jessie) you'll get many lines containing `systemd`, for example:
 ```
 pi@raspberrypi ~ $ ps aux | grep systemd | grep -v grep
 root        90  0.1  0.6   8088  2764 ?
 Ss   08:00   0:01 /lib/systemd/systemd-journald